icedac/np_alloc/README.md

 # [WORK-IN-PROGRESS] np_alloc
-- generic per-thread memory alloc/pool for c++
+- yet-another, per-thread memory alloc/pool for c++
+- idea from written code by myself in 2010.

 ## toolset
 - c++14/gsl